-- (v) to report to the Governing Body on the appointment of College Lecturers; - (vi) to receive annually and review the Senior Tutor's Report, the Admissions Report, the Academic Discipline Report (from the Senior Tutor), the Discipline Report (from the Principal of the Postmasters), the Welfare Report (from the Chaplain), the Student Feedback Report (from the Senior Tutor), the Schools Liaison and Access Report (from the Schools Liaison and Access Officer) and such other reports as it may require; - (vii) to receive and consider and to transmit to the Governing Body as appropriate the minutes and reports of its Sub-Committees; - (viii) to ensure the College's compliance with section 22 of the Education Act 1994 as regards the Junior Common Room on behalf of the Governing Body: - (a) by approving the budget of the JCR and monitoring its expenditure; - (b) by reviewing and approving the constitution of the JCR at intervals of not more than five years; - (c) by satisfying itself that elections in the JCR are fairly and properly conducted; - (d) by issuing and when necessary revising the code of practice required under section 22(3) of the Education Act 1994; - (e) by annually drawing the JCR's attention to the limitations on the JCR's activities imposed by the law of charities. - (e) Subject to Bylaw VII.30(d)(iii), the Warden and Tutors' Committee shall have authority to make regulations (in consultation with the Graduate Committee where appropriate) on all matters concerning Junior Members including their academic work, their use of College facilities, and disciplinary matters, and to enforce these regulations as it sees fit.
+- (viii) to keep under review and to make recommendations to the Governing Body about the number and composition of the College's Junior Members; - (ix) to appoint College Lecturers, to confer and revoke the honorary title of College Lecturer, and to report to the Governing Body on such appointments, conferrals and revocations; - (x) to receive annually and review the Senior Tutor's Report, the Admissions Report, the Academic Discipline Report (from the Senior Tutor), the Discipline Report (from the Principal of the Postmasters), the Welfare Report (from the Chaplain), the Student Feedback Report (from the Senior Tutor), the Schools Liaison and Access Report (from the Schools Liaison and Access Officer) and such other reports as it may require; - (xi) to receive and consider and to transmit to the Governing Body as appropriate the minutes and reports of its Sub-Committees; - (xii) to ensure the College's compliance with section 22 of the Education Act 1994 as regards the Junior Common Room ("JCR") and Middle Common Room ("MCR") on behalf of the Governing Body by: - (a) approving the budgets of the JCR and MCR and monitoring their expenditure; - (b) reviewing and approving the constitutions of the JCR and MCR at intervals of not more than five years; - (c) satisfying itself that elections in the JCR and MCR are fairly and properly conducted; - (d) issuing and when necessary revising the code of practice required under section 22(3) of the Education Act 1994; - (e) annually drawing to the attention of the JCR and MCR the limitations on their activities imposed by the law of charities. - (e) Subject to Bylaw VII.30(d)(iii), the Warden and Tutors' Committee shall have authority to make regulations on all matters concerning Junior Members including their academic work, their use of College facilities, and disciplinary matters, and to enforce these regulations as it sees fit.